- Important Phone Numbers

 Electrical panels shall be properly maintained.
 In accordance with the Massachusetts Electrical Code, there must be at least three square feet of space around any and all electrical panels, boxes, disconnects, fuses, and other associated equipment.

-Students having questions about electrical closets, disconnects, panels, rooms, or service should contact the Amherst College Physical Plant Service Desk (ext.
+Students having questions about electrical closets, disconnects, panels, rooms, or service should contact the Amherst College Facilities Service Desk (ext.
 2254).
-For health and safety reasons, the Physical Plant Electric Shop shall have full and final control over their respective spaces.
+For health and safety reasons, the Facilities Electric Shop shall have full and final control over their respective spaces.

 For health and safety reasons, all means of egress and their components must be properly maintained at all times in accordance with the requirements of the State Building and Fire Prevention Regulations.
 A means of egress shall include but is not limited to corridors, doorways, fire escapes, and stairwells.
 They incorporate an "exit access" (corridors and stairs that lead to an exit), an "exit" (the door itself), and the "exit discharge" (the exterior side of the door, which could include a fire escape, another building, or sidewalk).